Particle quantum states with indefinite mass and neutrino oscillations: Spaces of wave functions

+Similarly, we can construct the representation spaces for the multiplets of the charged leptons and the down- and up-type quarks, where the values $ \mu_{l} $, and the matrices ${\mathds {V}}, {\mathds{N}}, {\mathds{M}}, {\mathds{L}} $ for these multiplets may be different.
 Since we apply this approach to the problem of neutrino oscillations as an example, we introduce special notations for the multiplet of the charged leptons.
 The bare mass is denoted by $ M $, without assuming in advance that $ M = m $.
 According to the tradition in the theory of oscillations we denote the subspaces of the mass states by Greek letters.
 We will write the dilatation parameters as $ \eta_{\beta} $ instead of $ \mu_{l} $.
 Accordingly, the physical masses of the charged leptons will be $M_{\beta}=\eta_{\beta}M, \;\; \beta = e, \mu, \tau$.

-Applying a unitary matrix ${\mathds{V}}^{(e)}$ {to} $e^{(l)}$, we obtain new basis vectors $a^{(\beta)} $
+Applying a unitary matrix ${\mathds{V}}^{(e)}$ to $e^{(l)}$, we obtain new basis vectors $a^{(\beta)} $

 Therefore, the orthogonal projectors for the representation space of the charged leptons take the form

 Hence,

 We determine the basis elements of ${{\cal{H}}}_{m,1/2}^{(e)}$, corresponding to the basis \eqref{001x}, as